 Dr. Leena Jain, a leading Plastic Surgeon in Mumbai, treats brachial plexus injuries.
 She is an expert microsurgeon with considerable experience in hand reconstruction.
-In this blog, she has her insight on treating brachial plexus injuries.
+In this blog, she gives an insight on the treatment of brachial plexus injuries.

-Depending upon the extent of injury, some brachial plexus injuries are self-healing, and the patient can recover to near normal or normal functioning.
-On the other hand, severe and extensive brachial plexus injuries are best resolved with surgeries.
-The outcomes of brachial plexus surgery are mobilizing the patient, restoring sensation, and relieving the pain.
+Depending upon the extent of injury, some brachial plexus injuries are self-limiting and the patient may recover to near normal or normal functioning of the affected nerve functions.

-Dr. Leena Jain, a famous hand surgeon in Mumbai, states that diagnosing the brachial plexus injury is very important.
+Dr. Leena Jain, a brachial plexus surgeon in Mumbai, states that diagnosing the brachial plexus injury is very important.
 Patients with the following conditions required brachial plexus surgery to recover well -

 - Neck and shoulder trauma injuries resulting in torn or severely stretched nerves or severed nerves in the brachial plexus

 - Nerve tumors of the brachial plexus i.e., neurofibromas, schwannomas, and so on.

 The plastic surgeon will conduct an in-depth examination to know which nerves are injured, the extent of damage, location, availability of donor nerves for transfer.
 Status of nerves is then evaluated using Electromyography and nerve conduction studies.

 A plan is then drawn in place by the Plastic Surgeons to decide on nerve transfers or transfer of functioning muscle.
 The medical examination involves

 - Symptoms and their impact on normal activities and quality of life

 - Physical examination to study the pain, sensation, and motor function on comparing the affected and the unaffected side.